Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme-german.txt

 History
 ~~~~~~~

-3.2
+4.0
-- Added two new golem types that can be commissioned during the BG1 part of the game
+- Added two new golem types which can be commissioned during the BG1 part of the game
 - Added mod support for pure BG:EE installations (without SoD)
 - Added "Spell Revisions" compatibility
 - Fixed a compatibility issue with SCS